 Berlin outer ring gap closure

-The Berlin outer ring is to be fully equipped with ETCS in order to close the gaps between the approaching lines.
-In conjunction with the surrounding projects, this will enable extensive interoperability of the control and safety technology.
-Three Trans-European Transport Network corridors run over the Berlin outer ring, which emphasises the great importance of the project for European rail freight transport.
+The completion of ETCS equipment on the Berlin outer ring will close the gaps between the approaching routes.
+In conjunction with the surrounding projects, this will result in extensive, continuous ETCS operability.
+As three trans-European corridors run via the Berlin outer ring, the project is of great importance for European rail freight transport.

 Project duration